To The Lighthouse: RBC Heritage, April 16-19, 2026

 But not to worry, there’s a king of the hill here and it’s the first and maybe only stop if you want a world-class experience.

 Michael Anthony’s bills itself as the premiere culinary destination on Hilton Head, including a market and casual trattoria.
-If the online wine list is representative, it’s smaller than I would have guessed and somewhat predictable but has a few surprises that would work in a pinch.
-Prices are good.
-On my last virtual visit there was a reserve list.
-Couldn’t find it this time, generally not.a good sign.
+If the online wine list is representative, it’s smaller than I would have guessed and way too predictable, almost depressing in their choice of producers.
+Prices are ok.
+On a previous virtual visit there was a reserve list.
+Couldn’t find it this time, generally not a good sign.
+Wine List

 Retail

 Rollers, particularly the Palmetto Bay store, is a totally respectable outlet and likely will fit the bill for stocking a rental.
-Reds are much stronger than whites, There aren’t many surprises in terms of creativity but if you’re content with well-known names you’ll be happy in the mode of a Total Wine.
+Reds are much stronger than whites, There aren’t many surprises in terms of creativity but if you’re content with well-known names you’ll be happy and there are quite a few high-end offers if you want to splurge.
+Note to webmaster: Roederer Cristal is not a red wine and nobody is searching by SKU number.